 For the Antimicrobial Finish test procedure, test intervals are selected to characterize the time during use that the test material would be effective in significantly reducing microbial counts (generally 0, 24, and sometimes 48 hours).
 The test is performed with treated and nontreated swatches of the test material.
 The nontreated swatches serve as a positive control for the test.

-Organism recovery from the treated and nontreated material is then compared to determine the log reduction and percent reduction over time.
+Organism recovery from the treated material is then compared to nontreated swatches to determine the log reduction and percent reduction over time.

 Finally, a neutralization study is completed for each of the test organisms and antimicrobial samples to demonstrate that the media, method, and dilutions used were able to effectively neutralize the active antimicrobial to support acceptable organism recovery.